Sabra and Shatila massacre: Role of various parties

+Aftermath

 U.N. condemnation

 On 16 December 1982, the United Nations General Assembly condemned the massacre and declared it to be an act of genocide.

 The voting record on section D of Resolution 37/123 was: yes: 123; no: 0; abstentions: 22; non-voting: 12.

 The delegate for Canada stated: "The term genocide cannot, in our view, be applied to this particular inhuman act".
 The delegate of Singapore – voting 'yes' – added: "My delegation regrets the use of the term 'an act of genocide' ... [as] the term 'genocide' is used to mean acts committed with intent to destroy, in whole or in part, a national, ethnic, racial or religious group."
 Canada and Singapore questioned whether the General Assembly was competent to determine whether such an event would constitute genocide.
 The Soviet Union, by contrast, asserted that: "The word for what Israel is doing on Lebanese soil is genocide.
 Its purpose is to destroy the Palestinians as a nation."
 The Nicaragua delegate asserted: "It is difficult to believe that a people that suffered so much from the Nazi policy of extermination in the middle of the twentieth century would use the same fascist, genocidal arguments and methods against other peoples."

 The United States commented that "While the criminality of the massacre was beyond question, it was a serious and reckless misuse of language to label this tragedy genocide as defined in the 1948 Convention".

-William Schabas, director of the Irish Centre for Human Rights at the National University of Ireland, stated: "the term genocide ... had obviously been chosen to embarrass Israel rather than out of any concern with legal precision".
+William Schabas, director of the Irish Centre for Human Rights at the National University of Ireland, stated that "there was little discussion of the scope of the term genocide, which had obviously been chosen to embarrass Israel rather than out of any concern with legal precision".

-MacBride commission
+Irish Commission (MacBride)

-The independent commission headed by Seán MacBride looking into reported violations of International Law by Israel, however, did find that the concept of genocide applied to the case as it was the intention of those behind the massacre "the deliberate destruction of the national and cultural rights and identity of the Palestinian people".
+The independent commission headed by Seán MacBride looking into reported violations of International Law by Israel, however, did find that the concept of genocide applied to the case as the intention of those behind the massacre was "the deliberate destruction of the national and cultural rights and identity of the Palestinian people".
 Individual Jews throughout the world also denounced the massacre as genocide.

-The MacBride commission's report, Israel in Lebanon, concluded that the Israeli authorities or forces were responsible in the massacres and other killings that have been reported to have been carried out by Lebanese militiamen in Sabra and Shatila in the Beirut area between 16 and 18 September.
-Unlike the Israeli commission, the McBride commission did not work with the idea of separate degrees of responsibility, viz., direct and indirect.
+The MacBride Commission's report, Israel in Lebanon, concluded that the Israeli authorities or forces were responsible in the massacres and other killings that have been reported to have been carried out by Lebanese militiamen in Sabra and Shatila in the Beirut area between 16 and 18 September.
+Unlike the Israeli commission, the McBride Commission did not work with the idea of separate degrees of responsibility, viz., direct and indirect.

-Israeli Kahan commission
+Kahan Commission (Israel)

 Israel's own Kahan commission found that only "indirect" responsibility befitted Israel's involvement.
 For British journalist David Hirst, Israel crafted the concept of indirect responsibility so as to make its involvement and responsibility seem smaller.
 He said of the commission's verdict that it was only by means of errors and omissions in the analysis of the massacre that the commission was able to reach the conclusion of indirect responsibility.